Let's Cheers to This: Background

 On December 7, 2010, the musicians announced they were producing a new album, which was to be released in mid-2011.
 The band secured Kris Crummett, who had previously worked with Dance Gavin Dance, as producer.
 The group entered the studio in February 2011.

 The album's working title was originally Who Are You Now?
 However, it was later released as Let's Cheers to This.
 The original title had a religious connotation, but the concept of the songs did not, so the name was changed.
-Furthermore, the band The Providence had already released an album of the same name, so the musicians wanted to play it safe with their choice of title.
+Furthermore, the band This Providence had already released an album of the same name, so the musicians wanted to play it safe with their choice of title.

 Production

 Recording took place at Interlace Audio in Portland, Oregon.
 Sessions were co-produced by Kris Crummett, who also served as the engineer, and the band.
 Crummett provided additional instrumentation, specifically percussion, electronics, piano and strings, before mixing and mastering the recordings.